NEONScience/NEON-Data-Skills/tutorials/NDS-style-guide.md

 you can view it at neonscience.org/styles-css.
 Otherwise, use the text below to guide the styling used in NEON Data Skills educational resources.

-For a simple markdown cheatsheet check out
+For a simple markdown overview, check out
 <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet" target="_blank">this cheatsheet</a>.

 ***